Introduction to quantum exclusion processes: Quantum Symmetric Simple Exclusion Process

 In the periodic or closed boundary case, dynamics are unitary, so that the spectrum of $G_t$ is preserved.
 Clearly, the evolution defined by \eqref{eq:evolutionG} and \eqref{eq:evolutiondh} is unitary, so that the spectrum of $G_t$ is constant.
 This implies that $G_t$ is supported on the orbit of $G_0$ under the adjoint action of the unitary group.

 \begin{theorem}[{\cite[Proposition 1]{bauer2018equilibrium}}] Let $G_0$ be a $N\times N$ Hermitian matrix.
 The Haar distribution on the orbit of $G_0$ is the unique stationary measure of the stochastic differential equation on Hermitian matrices given by \eqref{eq:ItoforG} where $\mathrm dh_t$ is given by \eqref{eq:evolutiondh} with initial condition $G_0$.
 The same result holds when $\mathrm dh_t$ is given by \eqref{eq:oneparticleSDE-open}. \end{theorem} \begin{proof}[Sketch of proof] First of all, the dynamics preserves the unitary orbit of $G_0$.
-This is clear from \eqref{eq:SDE} and it can be checked formally using the definition of the dynamics \eqref{eq:ItoforG}, by verifying that $\tr(G_t^k)$ remains constant for all $k$, so that the spectrum is preserved\footnote{We use $\tr$ to denote the trace over the $N$-dimensional space (i.e. the one-particle sector), as opposed to the trace $\Tr$ over the $2^N$-dimensional Fock space.}.
+This is clear from \eqref{eq:SDE} and it can be checked formally using the definition of the dynamics \eqref{eq:ItoforG}, by verifying that $\tr(G_t^k)$ remains constant for all $k$, so that the spectrum is preserved.

 Thus, we are considering a Markovian diffusion on the unitary orbit of $G_0$.
 Since this space is compact, there exists at least one stationary probability measure.

 Then, the essential input is the fact that the set of matrices $E_{j, j+1}$ and $E_{j+1, j}$ for $1\leq j\leq N-1$ that appear in \eqref{eq:evolutiondh} forms a system of simple root generators of the Lie algebra $\mathfrak{su}(N)$.
 This implies that any stationary measure is invariant by unitary conjugation, hence it is unique and Haar distributed.